Harald Damsleth

+Harald Damsleth (16 August 1906 – 1 March 1971) was a Norwegian cartoonist, illustrator and ad-man.
+Damsleth was a member of Norway's home-grown fascist party, Nasjonal Samling, and became their most ardent propagandist after they came to power under German occupation in 1942.

-Harald Damsleth (August 16, 1906 – March 1, 1971) was a Norwegian cartoonist, illustrator and ad-man.
-He is best known for his posters for Nasjonal Samling (NS) during World War II.
+Damsleth is best known as a pro-Nazi propagandist for his posters for Nasjonal Samling (NS) during World War II.

 Early life and work

-Born in Bremen, Harald Damsleth had a Norwegian father and German mother.
+Born in Bremen on 16 August 1906, Harald Damsleth had a Norwegian father and German mother.
 His father soon returned to Norway to work at Fredrikstad Mekaniske Verksted, whereas Harald Damsleth lived with his mother until the age of eleven.
 Upon his mother's death in 1917, Damsleth moved to Norway to grow up with his godfather, bank director Erling Sandberg.
 During a study tenure in Germany from 1929 to 1931, Damsleth met the German citizen Liselotte Friedmann, whom he engaged to marry.
 She did not move to Norway until 1935.

+In 1933 Damsleth worked and studied in the United States.
+He visited Chicago and Hollywood, where he drew for Walt Disney.
+When he received an offer from Disney in 1939 to work for him, in connection with a new visit to the United States, Damsleth declined out of consideration for his family.

 During his younger days, Damsleth was primarily a professional in the field of advertising.
-He worked for several advertising agencies in Oslo before taking over Myres reklamebyrå and in 1939 Heroldens annonsebyrå.
+He worked for several advertising agencies in Oslo before taking over Myres reklamebyrå and in 1939 Heroldens annonsebyrå together with together with Erling Sandberg's son Per.
+Per Sandberg managed the business, Damsleth the design.
 In addition to advertising, he drew book covers, postcards, posters for the Norwegian Mountain Touring Association and more.
 However, Damsleth did nurture antipathies for socialism, and was a Norwegian nationalist.
 His illustrations were inspired by the Norwegian scenery and healthy, blonde people (Arne Skouen once described him as a "specialist on Aryan facial traits").
 On the other hand, he was to a degree inspired by modernist art.
 He was involved in Fedrelandslaget for some time, and joined Nasjonal Samling, the Norwegian Fascist Party, already in 1933, its foundation year.
 He did not actually pay the membership fee until 1939, but upon the German invasion of Poland that year, he invigorated his support for the party, and paid the fees for the years 1933 to 1939.